bahramlavi/short-term-forecasting/README.md

 <strong> Additional Model Input Attributes </strong>
 To add more attributes to the model input features from the existed attributes in the UNISIM-IV dataset (i.e., OR, WR, GR, BHP), run the following code:

-An example on prediction OR with additional attributes [WR, GR, BHP]:
+An example of predicting OR with additional attributes [WR, GR, BHP]:

 <code>python train.py --model_training [ml or dl] --model_input OR WR GR BHP --model_output OR</code>